btrplace/migrations-UCC-15/README.md

 * `Power capping` experiment presented on section `V.C.2)` is available in the [`capping` directory](https://github.com/btrplace/migrations-UCC-15/tree/master/src/test/java/org/btrplace/scheduler/ucc15/capping).
 * `Scalability` experiment presented on section `V.D.` is available in the [`scale` directory](https://github.com/btrplace/migrations-UCC-15/tree/master/src/test/java/org/btrplace/scheduler/ucc15/scale).
 As this experiment only consists to evaluate the scheduler computation time, there is nothing to execute/reproduce on *a real infrastructure*.
 However, you can execute the tests on your own machine to compare the results.

 You can either chose to use the provided JSON files to execute the experiments or to generate them by yourself using the corresponding java test classes (procedure described below).
-As explained above, there is no JSON file for the `Scalability` experiment.